Client Health & Aftercare

 Medication & Body Art Interaction Checker

 Check how common medications affect tattoo and piercing procedures.
-Covers blood thinners, retinoids, immunosuppressants, antibiotics, and more — with specific risks and recommended wait periods.
+Blood thinners, retinoids, immunosuppressants, antibiotics, risks + wait times.

 Professional Context